jmalloc/grit/README.md

 If nothing is found, Grit exits with a non-zero exit code.
 The universal signal that you should re-think your actions.

-### What about Go?

-We've already cloned `jmalloc/grit` into `~/grit/github.com/jmalloc/grit`, but Grit is written in Go, so it needs to live somewhere special, and that somewhere is `$GOPATH`.

-Sure, you could just `mv` the directory; but `mv` isn't written in Go, and therefore it isn't web-scale!

-Try this instead:

-    grit clone --golang jmalloc/grit

-*Again*, Grit ruthlessly prints the clone path to the terminal.
-This time however, you'll notice that the clone is in a subfolder of `$GOPATH` instead of `~/grit`.
-What a relief!

-If you're an avid Gopher, you might be wondering "Why not use `go get`?".
-Well, that doesn't update the Grit index, of course!

-So now you've got two clones of `jmalloc/grit` on your system.
-This increases the counter on my traffic graph, making me feel quite special.
-Beyond that, it also brings us to our next example ...

 ### Selecting between multiple clones

-Try this:
+"What happens if I have two repositories with the same name?", you ask me in a contrived way perfectly suited to this next example.

+Well, try this...

+First, clone the `mojombo/grit` repository; an unsuspecting pawn in our example that has nothing to do with `jmalloc/grit`.
+Then, change to the directory of your "grit" clone.

+    grit clone mojombo/grit
     grit cd grit

-If you've followed all the steps until now, and I haven't messed up the examples too badly, you should be presented with a list of matching directories:
+If you've followed all the steps until now, and I haven't messed up the examples too badly, you should be presented with a list of matching repositories:

-      1) [go] src/github.com/jmalloc/grit
+    Use the arrow keys to navigate: ↓ ↑ → ←
+    ? :
-      2) [grit] github.com/jmalloc/grit
+      ▸ github.com/jmalloc/grit
-    >
+        [current] github.com/mojombo/grit

 This time, Grit isn't content to blindly print paths to the terminal.
 Oh no!
 This time Grit wants to know what's on your mind.
 It prints a list of all matching directories and eagerly awaits your decision.
-Enter your selection (numerically) and press enter.
+Navigate to your selection using the arrow keys and press enter.

 Grit diligently prints the absolute path to your selection, just like before.
 Interminable!